-- If you use shielded cables, then the shield must be connected to the mounting plate of the cabinet through the largest surface area to achieve a good electrical conduction, or should be connected with the shield support of the inverter.
-See also: EMC installation guideline (http://support.automation.siemens.com/WW/view/en/60612658) - Use the shield connection plate (Article No. 6SL3264-1EA00-0LA0) of the Control Unit as strain relief.
+If you use shielded cables, then you must connect the shield to the mounting plate of the control cabinet or with the shield support of the inverter through a good electrical connection and a large surface area.

-4.6.9 Connecting the inverter to the fieldbus
+Further information about EMC-compliant wiring is available on the Internet:

+EMC installation guideline

+(http://support.automation.siemens.com/WW/view/en/60612658)

+Use the shield connection plate of the Control Unit as strain relief.

+4.6.6 Monitoring the temperature of the braking resistor